alexnathanson/solar-protocol/README.md

 # distributed-dynamic-IP-exchanger-API

 ## v1-files
-Version 1 of the API uses CVS and JSON files.
+Version 1 of the API reads and writes CVS and JSON files.

 ### api.php
 This manages GET and POST requests on the server

-GET requests allow for querying PV data from the device POST requests allow other devices on the network to update the IP list to account for dynamic IP issues
+* GET requests allow for querying PV data from the device
+* POST requests allow other devices on the network to update the IP list to account for dynamic IP issues

 ### clientPostIP.py

 This script updates the IPs on the other devices on the network

+* this should be set on a cron timer

 ### solarProtocol.py
 This script queries the PV data from the other devices and determines if the local device should be point of contact and updates the DNS if so

+* this should be set on a cron timer
+* update the subCall to the appropriate DNS updater system being used

 ### deviceList.json
-This is where mac, ip and timestamp info from devices on the network is stored.
+This is where mac, ip, timestamp, and device name info from devices on the network is stored.
 The file needs to exist, but it can be blank...
-It isn't completely necessary to prepopulate it with the IP addresses, but if not you need to manually make Post request or edit the files locally to start everything up.
+It isn't completely necessary to prepopulate it with the IP addresses, but if not you will need to manually make Post requests or edit the files locally to start everything up.
 * name and timestamp aren't required, but may be helpful in the future for debugging

 format: